Republic of Ireland Travel Advice

 Threat level: Low-Medium

-Please note that the UK government has heightened its terror threat from Northern Ireland dissident Republican Terrorism to “substantial” in May 2016.
-Although it is felt that British nationals would not be singly targeted within Southern Ireland please be sensitive to the nature of the past conflict and understand that there is an underlying threat from terrorist factions.
+Please note that the UK government has heightened its terror threat for Northern Ireland dissident Republican Terrorism to “substantial” in May 2016.
+Although it is felt that British nationals would not be singly targeted within Southern Ireland, please be sensitive to the nature of the past conflict and understand that there is an underlying threat from terrorist factions.

-Ireland is a cultured country and as such has a rich history some of which has been plighted in turmoil, “the troubles” during 1968 through to 1998 there was ongoing terrorist activity fuelled by territorial tensions within the country and predominantly Northern Ireland but also effected United Kingdom and as far afield as Gibraltar.
-During this time there were over 3,600 fatalities and 50,000 injured.
+Ireland is a cultured country and as such, has a rich history; some of which has been plighted in turmoil: “the troubles”.
+During 1968 through to 1998, there was ongoing terrorist activities fuelled by territorial tensions within the country, and predominantly Northern Ireland, but also affected the United Kingdom, and as far afield as Gibraltar.
+During this time, there were over 3,600 fatalities and 50,000 injured.

-There have been stabbings and other violent crime in some areas of the country; Limerick is a known area for heightened crime during the evening hours, although in the majority this is feud related between existing rival ties in the area.
-Violent crime is rarely directed towards tourists, so you stay should remain a peaceful one if you are mindful of particular locations and times.
+There have been stabbings and other violent crimes in some areas of the country; Limerick is a known area for heightened crime during the evening hours, although in the majority, this is feud-related between existing rival ties in the area.
+Violent crime is rarely directed towards tourists, so your stay should remain a peaceful one if you are mindful of particular locations and times.

 Religion: Christianity (Roman Catholicism)

 Not required for stays up to 90 days.
 Ireland is a member of the European Union, but it is not part of the Schengen area.
 A passport is required to travel between Ireland and other European countries, including the United Kingdom in the instance of providing photographic identification.
 Alternatively for the UK, a driver’s licence is also permitted.